BosqueLanguage/bosquelanguage.github.io/_posts/2025-09-18-small-models.md

 The short answer is -- interestingly.
 The translation to SMTLib is pretty straightforward for many constructs and names are not mangled so it is easy to integrate the solver into a variety of workflows and tasks.
 - The highlight is that we can run the Z3 on the resulting SMTLib code and prove correctness and/or find failing inputs for interesting programs (see below for it in action on an in memory database based on the [SpecJVM DB benchmark](https://www.spec.org/jvm98/jvm98/doc/benchmarks/index.html)) &#128077;
-- The low-light is that the solver is _much slower_ than we would like, and even slower than an earlier prototype using a different translation approach (3-valued IR vs. tree-based here) &#128078;
+- The low-light is that the solver is _slower_ than we would like, particularly on SAT instances, and even slower than an earlier prototype using a different translation approach (3-valued IR vs. tree-based here) &#128078;
 - The cool part is that, this is still enough to be useful for AI agentic tasks &#128640;

 As an example of the capabilities, we can look at a simple [in-memory database](https://github.com/BosqueLanguage/BosqueCore/blob/main/src/samples/db/db.bsq) that supports basic table creation, insertion, and querying based on the SpecJVM DB benchmark.
 We can write tests for various components and operations, for example, checking that deleting the value at the current cursor position in a table does not result in an error: